 Source: 45 CFR 98.10; Miss.
 Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4 Revised: October 2021

-Rule 1.5 Contents of the CCPP Policy Manual

-The CCPP Policy Manual is divided into chapters which contain the following material:

-Introduction – Summarizes general information pertaining to the Child Care Payment Program (CCPP).

-Definitions – Provides the meaning to CCPP terminologies.

-Priority Populations – Describes the referred groups of individuals who are given priority within the CCPP.

-Parent Application Process – Outlines the parent procedures for submitting an application for child care services through CCPP.

-Parent Eligibility Requirements – Describes all federal and program eligibility requirements for participating in the CCPP.

-Registration and Co-Payment Fees – Provides guidance for the CCPP providing registration fees and parents paying co-payment fees.

-Provider Application Process – Outlines the federal and program policies and procedures that child care providers must follow when participating in the CCPP.

-Approved Provider Process and Procedures – Provides program policies and procedures for child care providers participating in the CCPP.

-Program Compliance – Describes possible CCPP violations and the consequences associated with the violations, and agency efforts to ensure compliance with program requirements.

-Child Care Consumer Education – Summarizes the details and information displayed on the consumer education website.

-Source: 45 CFR 98; Miss.
-Code Ann. § 43-1-2(4), 43-1-4 Revised: March 2020
+Code Ann. § 43-1-4

+Revised: August 2025

-Part 17 Chapter 2: Definitions
+Chapter 2: CCPP Definitions

-Rule 2.1 Definitions

-The Definitions below will assist both Parents and Providers on the variousterms used for CCPP:

-Absent Day

-Abused Child

-Any day in which a child does not attend the child care center/setting for the scheduled hours he/she is enrolled.
+Absent Day: Any day in which a child does not attend the child care center/setting for the scheduled hours he/she is enrolled.

-A child whose parent, guardian, custodian, or any person responsible for the care or support, whether legally obligated to do so or not, has caused or allowed to be caused, uponthe child, sexual abuse, sexual exploitation, emotional abuse, mental injury, nonaccidentalphysical injury or other maltreatment.
-An “abused child” also means a child who is or hasbeen trafficked within the meaning of the Mississippi Human Trafficking Act by any person, without regard to the relationship of the person to the child.
+Abused Child: A child whose parent, guardian, custodian, or any person responsible for the care or support, whether legally obligated to do so or not, has caused or allowed to be caused, upon the child, sexual abuse, sexual exploitation, emotional abuse, mental injury, nonaccidental physical injury or other maltreatment.
+An “abused child” also means a child who is or has been trafficked within the meaning of the Mississippi Human Trafficking Act by any person, without regard to the relationship of the person to the child.

-Actual Classroom Hours

-The time actually spent in a classroom setting.
+Actual Center or Facility Hours: The time a child actually spends in a center or facility setting.

-Administrative Agency Appeal Hearing

-An informal proceeding held before an impartial Mississippi Department of HumanServices (MDHS) administrative hearing officer, in which an applicant or recipient appealsan adverse agency action.
+Administrative Agency Appeal Hearing: An informal proceeding held before an impartial Mississippi Department of Human Services (MDHS) administrative hearing officer, in which an applicant or recipient appeals an adverse agency action.

-Administrative Disqualification Hearing

-A hearing initiated by MDHS whenever there is documented evidence to substantiate thata claimant of a state or federal program committed an act that constitutes a violation of saidregulations or any related state statute, with the exception of the Supplemental Nutrition Assistance Program (SNAP).
+Administrative Disqualification Hearing: A hearing initiated by MDHS whenever there is documented evidence to substantiate that a claimant of a state or federal program committed an act that constitutes a violation of said regulations or any related state statute, with the exception of the Supplemental Nutrition Assistance Program (SNAP).

-Adult
+Adverse Action: An action that denies the applicant assistance with the Child Care Payment Program.

-A person who is age eighteen (18) years or older.
+Adult: A person who is of the age eighteen (18) years or older.

-Agency Error (AE)

-Occurs when MDHS staff incorrectly takes action or fails to take action that causes an improper payment.
+Agency Error (AE): Occurs when MDHS staff incorrectly takes action or fails to take action that causes improper payment.

-Authorized Representative
+Applicant: The person submitting the child care application on behalf of the household.

+Attending Educational Program/Job Training: Full-time enrollment in an education and/or job training program resulting in a degree or certificate designed to promote job skills and employability, or a combination of the two (2).
+Full-time enrollment is defined by an accredited institution providing the education and/or job training program.

-An individual who, via written authorization by the parent or legal guardian, may speak oract on the parent’s behalf.
-Written authorization must come to the Division of Early Childhood Care & Development (DECCD) directly from the parent or legal guardian andbe maintained in the parent or legal guardian’s case file in the Child Care Payment System (CCPS).
+Authorized Representative: An individual who, via written and/or verbal authorization by the parent or legal guardian, may speak or act on the parent’s behalf.
+Written and/or verbal authorization must come to the Division of Early Childhood Care & Development (DECCD) directly from the parent or legal guardian and be maintained in the parent or legal guardian’s case file in the Child Care Payment System (CCPS).

-Care Giver
+Business Day: Any day in which MDHS is open that excludes holidays and weekends.

+Calendar Day: Any day of the week, including holidays and weekends.

-An individual at least eighteen (18) years of age with at least a high school diploma or equivalent GED who provides direct child care, supervision, and guidance to an eligible child.
+Care Giver: An individual at least eighteen (18) years of age with at least a high school diploma or equivalent GED who provides direct child care, supervision, and guidance to an eligible child.